Overview

 Project Specification Consultations Report

-We consider that non-network solutions that can provide dynamic reactive support may be able to assist with meeting the identified need.
-Alongside the PSCR, we have issued an Expression of Interest (EOI) specifying the type and form of information we are seeking from non-network proponents to enable their solution to be considered in this RIT-T.
+We consider that non-network solutions that can provide dynamic and static reactive support may be able to assist with meeting the identified need.
+We received Expression of Interest (EOI) responses from two parties regarding non-network solutions.
+At this stage, we are considering both responses to be confidential.

-Following EOI submissions and responses, we will develop a Project Assessment Draft report (PADR), the second stage of the RIT-T. We will invite submissions on the PADR over a 6 week consultation period.
+Following EOI responses, we will develop a Project Assessment Draft Report (PADR), the second stage of the RIT-T which will include full quantitative analysis of the proposed options and expected values of unserved energy across a range of scenarios and sensitivities.